Promn21/Real-Time-Front-View-Sitting-Posture-Evaluation-and-Correction-Reminder-Using-YOLOv11/README.md

 # PostureTap—Real-Time Front-View Sitting Posture Evaluation and Correction Reminder Using YOLOv11

 This repository offers a custom-built, ***open-source application for real-time front-view sitting posture detection, evaluation, and correction reminder***, powered by [YOLOv11](https://github.com/ultralytics/ultralytics).
 It allows users to define and save their ideal sitting posture through a guided calibration process.
 Once calibrated, the system actively tracks the user's posture using keypoint analysis and compares it against their personalized benchmark.
-The goal is to deliver meaningful, user-specific feedback that encourages better posture habits and supports ergonomic well-being during prolonged sitting.
+The goal is to deliver simplistic and meaningful user-specific feedback that encourages better sitting posture habits during prolonged sitting while only requiring a standard webcam.

 ## Key Features
 * **Buit With Python**: Developed in Python, leveraging OpenCV and GUI components for real-time posture feedback in a user-friendly environment.